 For a deeper dive into React-based frameworks, see our React Server Components guide.

-When to Use Content Collections (And When Not To)
+When to Use Build Content Collections (And When Not To)

 | Scenario | Why Collections Work |